chainyo/tensorshare/docs/usage/tensorshare.md

 ### backend-specific examples

-Here are some examples of how to create a `TensorShare` object from a dictionary of tensors in different backends.
+Here are some examples of creating a `TensorShare` object from a dictionary of tensors in different backends.

 === "Flax"